 It nurtures a large and vibrant arts, theater, and music community, and was home to both Prince and Judy Garland.
 Good schools.
 Excellent housing.
 A strong regional transportation network.
 Excellent employers like 3M, Best Buy, Cargill, General Mills, Target, and US Bank contribute to a sustained and vigorous corporate giving culture where nonprofits are some of the best known in America.

 Surprisingly, Minnesota is also putatively one of the worst places for blacks to live.
 Measured by racial gaps in unemployment rates, wage and salary incomes, incarceration rates, arrest rates, home ownership rates, mortgage lending rates, test scores, reported child maltreatment rates, school disciplinary and suspension rates, and even drowning rates, African Americans are worse off in Minnesota than they are in virtually every other state in the nation.

-The simultaneous existence of Minnesota being the best state to live in but the worst state to live in for blacks is the crux of “The Minnesota Paradox.”
+The simultaneous existence of Minnesota as the best state to live in, but the worst state to live in for blacks, is the crux of “The Minnesota Paradox.”

-At one point in its history, blacks in Minnesota had high home ownership rates, high levels of academic achievement and impressive contributions to the rest of the world.
-There were thriving black owned businesses, a vibrant community of fraternal and social organizations and leaders in virtually every walk of life.
+At one point in Minnesota's history, black residents had high home ownership rates, high levels of academic achievement, and impressive contributions to the rest of the world.
+There were thriving black-owned businesses, a vibrant community of fraternal and social organizations, and leaders in virtually every walk of life.

-Explore news articles, radio interviews, and videos featuring Dr. Myers's research on the Minnesota Paradox:
+Media coverage featuring Dr. Myers's research on the Minnesota Paradox

 - The only way to truly solve the race problem in America is to narrow the wealth gap, black economists say